Hi, my name’s Fon. Welcome to my website.

 I’m going to give you all the resources you need to learn the Thai alphabet really fast.
+I’ll be your Kru, which means teacher in Thai.
+You can call me Khun Kru Fon.

 At first glance I know it looks hard.
 The Thai alphabet has a completely different script to the English alphabet.